heber-silva/CKA-Obsidian-Vault/Storage/Lifecycle of a volume and claim.md

 #### Delete[](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#delete)

 For volume plugins that support the `Delete` reclaim policy, deletion removes both the PersistentVolume object from Kubernetes, as well as the associated storage asset in the external infrastructure.
-Volumes that were dynamically provisioned inherit the [reclaim policy of their StorageClass](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaim-policy), which defaults to `Delete`.
+Volumes that were dynamically provisioned inherit the [](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaim-policy), which defaults to `Delete`.
 The administrator should configure the StorageClass according to users' expectations; otherwise, the PV must be edited or patched after it is created.
 See [Change the Reclaim Policy of a PersistentVolume](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/).

 #### Recycle[](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#recycle)